ivyostosh/personal-site/src/data/blog/why_cs.md

 # Intro

-I originally wanted to answer the question "Why do I want to be a Software Engineer" first, but I believe this is a more fundamental question that I should start with. \
+I originally wanted to answer the question "Why do I want to be a Software Engineer" first, but I believe this is a more fundamental question that I should start with.

+# Technology

+# A reliable friend
+> There are 10 types of people in this world, those who understand binary and those who don't.

+Communication has never been easier.
+You don't need to worry about reading between the lines, implications from non-verbal languages, if your partner has a bad day or not.
+All things you need to be stressed about in the real world are not problems in the computer world.\
 \

-# How long did it take?

-Growing up I have always been the kid that questions a lot.
-I question the meaning of life, the meaning of working hard, and the meaning of being successful.
-I can't even say I have found the answer for all those questions till this day.
-What I could answer, is what makes me happy everyday.\
-\
-I didn't really have a keen interest in Computer Science until college.
-My major was accounting back in college.
-I didn't even pick that as my major.
-It was determined when I got admitted to school.
-I like pattern recognition.
-I can be good with school, but I'm not sensitive to numbers.
-One million impact on the income statement is not much different from ten thousands.
-The only difference to me is that one lacks one 0 from the other.

-# When do I know?

-I don't think it was one single moment that made me realize it.
-Looking back, there were moments that I felt like I should view as queue of what I really want to do.\
-\
-In college, it was the time when I was on my computer trying to automate a business competition with excel formulas disregard all the business analysis that should be taken in place.\
-\
-In graduate school, it was the time when I was struggling to finish both core accounting classes and CPA exams, but spent way more than usual time in the computer lab to make sense of a stock trading algorithm.\
-\
-At work, when I looked back of the first year of my achievement, and realized the only thing that made me proud of myself is building a Python program myself to automate a process people don't even care about.\
-\
-I always wish there was a moment that I would realize yes this is it, this is exactly what I want to be for life.
-But it never happened like that.\
-\
-You need to be able to recognize what you can be good at and what you love doing, and separate them.
+There is one straightforward way to communicate here.
+You tell the computer what you want to do, simply in 1s and 0s.
+It will tell you if it understands you in the most direct way.
+From there, you can make as many changes as you want until you fully achieve what you have envisioned.
+It has an extremely good memory.
+You can pick up a conversation where you left off from couple years back, and it will still remember the protocols you guys agreed upon.
+It will not turn its back on you.
+It doesn't have its own interest to decide if one thing should be done one way or the other.
+It executes as what you demand.

+# One keyboard against the whole world
+> Why then the world's mine oyster, which I with sword will open.